MicrosoftDocs/power-platform/power-platform/alm/admins-makers.md

 ## Pipelines

 With pipelines in Power Platform, admins create and configure pipelines so makers can use them to deploy solutions to environments with a single click.
-More information: [Overview of pipelines in Power Platform (preview)](pipelines.md)
+More information: [Overview of pipelines in Power Platform](pipelines.md)

 [!INCLUDE[footer-include](../includes/footer-banner.md)]